Pain in lower left abdomen: A review of internal organs

 The pain and discomfort from colon cancer may be similar to that caused by colitis.
 Like colitis, it can happen on the left or right lower abdomen.
 You may only have dull pain in right side or left side of your abdomen.
 All the symptoms I described for colitis can happen with colon cancer.
 That is why it is important to screen for colon cancer after you recover from an episode of colitis.
 The only way to be sure about colon cancer is to get colonoscopy with biopsies.

-Acute appendicitis can cause pain in the left lower abdomen because of the individual variation in human anatomy.
+Acute appendicitis can cause pain in lower left abdomen because of the individual variation in human anatomy.
 In a small percentage of people, the colon anatomy is reversed and organs switch sides.
 In those people, appendix can be found on the left side.
 In other people, the appendix can be very long; so long that the tip of the appendix actually crosses the midline and lies on the left.
 When the inflammation of appendicitis affects those people, the pain can be felt on the left side.
 Some people may even have pain in upper right abdomen.

 Left lower abdominal pain from acute appendicitis shows how each individual is different and how there are exceptions to the rules in medical symptoms.

 Kidney stones may cause pain in lower abdomen and back.
 Pain originating from the left kidney can be felt in the left lower abdomen.
 Because of the difference in the type of nerve that supplies kidneys and intestine, the nature of the pain is usually different.
 Pains originating in the kidneys are more localized and sharper.
 They also tend to occur more towards the sides of the abdomen.
 Some patient may also feel pain in upper left abdomen.
 These types of pain usually occur in waves with fluctuating intensity.
 As the stones move, the location of pain may move with it.
-Sharp pain in left lower abdomen that slowly moves downwards, could be the result of kidney stone passing downwards from the left kidney traveling towards the urinary bladder.
+Sharp pain in lower left side of abdomen that slowly moves downwards, could be the result of kidney stone passing downwards from the left kidney traveling towards the urinary bladder.

 As you can see in the second picture, a major artery runs down the middle behind the digestive tract.
 It carries blood that eventually goes to your legs.
 This part of the artery is called abdominal aorta and it can sometimes balloon up.
 When that happens, it is called an aneurysm.
 The aneurysms can develop slowly over many years without causing any symptom.
-However, they can suddenly rupture causing severe abdominal pain.
+However, they can suddenly rupture causing severe sharp pain in lower abdomen.
 The resulting pain is usually in the middle with radiation to the back but can also be felt in the left lower abdomen if the blood moves towards the left side.